■ Dalício Guiguer Filho

 ■ Ugo Ibusuki

 Graduated in Mechanical Engineering at University Center of FEI (2000), master degree in Mechanical Engineering at University of São Paulo (2003), MBA at FGV-EAESP (2007) and Ph.D. in International Studies at Waseda University of Tokyo (2011).
-He is currently a guest researcher at the Research Institute of Autoparts Industry (Waseda University), contributor of the Automotive Engineering Center (CEA) of Polytechnic School of USP and senior manager of Procurement at Mercedes-Benz of Brazil.
-His postdoctoral research at CEA is focused on innovation systems in the automotive and aeronautic industry.
+He is currently Professor of Engineering Management at Federal University of ABC, guest researcher at the Research Institute of Autoparts Industry (Waseda University), contributor of the Automotive Engineering Center (AEC) of Escola Politécnica of USP.
+He has professional experience in supply chain acting for 18 years at Mercedes-Benz of Brazil.
+His postdoctoral research at AEC is focused on innovation systems in the automotive and aeronautic industry.

 ■ William Manjud Maluf Filho